As you know, the kitchen is the most popular room in the house. And living with tired and damaged cabinetry can be depressing.

 Refacing cabinets is faster than replacing cabinets.
 It often takes less than a week from start to finish.

 When you reface kitchen cabinets, you aren’t changing the layout of your kitchen.
 So, if the space is poorly designed and not functional, a new look to the cabinets won’t change that.

 Also, because cabinet refacing is less expensive.
 Some homeowners splurge on costly hardware or veneer.
 Then, the savings compared to cabinet replacing may not be there.

 Also, there is some skill required to successfully reface kitchen cabinets.
 If you aren’t handy at all, you could run into problems.

 Now, let’s consider the pros and cons of replacing your cabinets altogether.

 When you completely replace your tired kitchen cabinets, you can move things around.
 Basically, you’re starting with a blank canvas and can even move the placement of the sink or stove.
 Of course, that means that the cost of your project goes up.

 Brand new cabinets allow you to choose whatever you want.
 From pull-out shelves, and custom-sized cabinets to deep drawers and built-in dividers, you can have it exactly as you want.

 You also get to choose the materials and colors.
-Visit this website to see all the style and color options available.
+There are truly countlessstyle and color options available.

 Cons of Cabinet Replacement